 Begin by thoroughly reviewing your supply chain and tracing polyester orders and suppliers.

-You’ll be looking to quantify how much 100% PET you’re ordering now, and calculating the carbon output of this production from your suppliers.
+You’ll want to quantify how much 100% PET you’re ordering now, and calculate the carbon output of this production from your suppliers.
 Identify areas where carbon output could be reduced in the production process, by switching to green energy, for example.
 Segura has the capacity to help you capture and assess this data to benchmark it with your suppliers’ support.

 It will also be essential to capture any rPET suppliers if you have any.
 The aim will be to transition to rPET if possible.